đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 Lock-in Period 15 years (extendable in blocks of 5 years)

-Interest Rate 7.1% per annum (revised quarterly by Government)
+Interest Rate 7.1% per annum (revised quarterly by Government, subject to change)

-Partial Withdrawal Allowed after 7th year (maximum 50% of balance)
+Partial Withdrawal Allowed after 7th year (maximum 50% of applicable balance)

 Loan Facility Available from 3rd to 6th year

-Annual interest earned on PPF is not taxable, unlike fixed deposits or other debt instruments.
+Annual interest earned on PPF is currently not taxable under income tax laws, unlike fixed deposits or certain other debt instruments.
+Always consult a tax advisor for your specific situation.

 âš ī¸ PPF Investment Rules

 You cannot invest more than ₹1.5 lakh in a financial year across all PPF accounts.
-Exceeding this limit results in only earning Post Office Savings Account interest (currently ~4%) on the excess amount.
+Exceeding this limit may result in the excess amount earning only Post Office Savings Account interest rate (subject to prevailing rates) on the excess portion.

 PPF Account Types and Eligibility